Apollo

 National Park entry is free in New Zealand, but you must pay for ticketed attractions, tours, and some campsites.

 The Department of Conservation (DOC) divides its campsites into categories.
-Prices range from free to $23 per adult per night, depending on the location and on-site amenities.
-Expect luxe extras like powered sites and hot showers at the upper end of the scale.
+Prices range from free to around $28 per adult per night, depending on the location and on-site amenities.
+Expect extras like powered sites and hot showers at the upper end of the scale.

 Free camping in a national park is only allowed where signage explicitly permits it.
 You’ll almost always need to be certified self-contained.

 If freedom camping isn’t your thing and you plan to visit numerous national parks, you should consider investing in a DOC Campsite Pass.
-For $95 per adult, you get a 30-day pass to almost all DOC-run campsites.
+For $295 per adult, you now get a 1-year (365-night) DOC Campsite Pass that covers almost all DOC-run campsites.

 For individual campsite bookings and the Campsite Pass, kids aged 5 to 17 pay half the adult rate and infants under five are free.